SimoneTiberi/BANDITS/README.md

 # BANDITS: Bayesian ANalysis of DIfferenTial Splicing
-`BANDIT` is a Bayesian hierarchical model for detecting differential splicing of genes and transcripts, via differential transcript usage (DTU), between two or more conditions.
+`BANDITS` is a Bayesian hierarchical model for detecting differential splicing of genes and transcripts, via differential transcript usage (DTU), between two or more conditions.
 The method uses a Bayesian hierarchical framework, which allows for sample specific proportions